sonots/dummer/README.md

                            # Default: 1
   -o, [--output=OUTPUT]    # Output file
                            # Default: dummy.log
-  -m, [--message=MESSAGE]  # Output message
+  -i, [--input=INPUT]      # Input file (Output messages by reading lines of the file in rotation) -m, [--message=MESSAGE]  # Output message
                            # Default: time:2013-11-20 23:39:42 +0900    level:ERROR     method:POST     uri:/api/v1/people      reqtime:3.1983877060667103
 ```

 ## dummy\_log\_generator\_yes

 I created a wrapped version of `yes` command, `dummy_log_generator_yes`, to confrim that `dummy_log_generator_simple` achieves the maximum system I/O throughputs.
-Although this `yes` version is not necessary anymore since I verified that `dummy_log_generator_simple` achieves the system I/O limit,
-I will keep this command so that users can do verification experiments with it.
+I do not use `dummy_log_generator_yes` command anymore because I verified that `dummy_log_generator_simple` achieves the I/O limit, but I will keep this command so that users can do verification experiments with it.

 ### Usage